 - Ensure tree is free of all decorations, tinsel and NOT bagged

 Spring Clean-Up held annually at the end of May.

-Garbage/recycling pick up will also be completed on statutory holidays with the exception of Christmas Day and New Years Day.
+Garbage/recycling pick up will also be completed on statutory holidays with the exception of Christmas Day.

 Our Public Works staff makes every effort to ensure that our streets are clear of snow and ice during the winter months.
 Please be patient as we complete this process.
 Snow plowing and/or removal on streets will be started after a heavy snowfall (15cm) or once accumulations have reached 15cm.

 The priority areas are as follow:

 Priority one includes main thoroughfares and bus routes.